ndhaba/Kashimo/README.md

 # Kashimo
 A Minecraft bot for farming

-All it does it crash currently
+All it does is crash currently